TanishaParekh09/supermarketmanagementsystem/README.md

 - ComprehensiveTest.java : Class used for testing system functionalities

 How to Run the Program:
-- First, install Java JDK, Netbeans from Appaanywhere.
-Open the and run whole project.
+- First, install Java JDK, Netbeans from Appsanywhere.
+Open and run whole project.

 Added Features:
 - Add and delete products